metrics-js/guard/README.md

 ## Description

-Metrics in general should be created and curated with care to make sure one collect metrics which give value without causing system drainage.
-It is very easy to create excessive amounts of metrics from an application and its even cases where the excess of metrics can bring both and application and the metric system to a halt.
+Metrics, in general, should be created and curated with care to make sure one collects metrics which give value without causing system drainage.
+It is effortless to produce excessive amounts of metrics from an application, which in a worst-case scenario can bring both the application and the metric system to a halt.

-As an example; a very common misstake when creating metrics in a web application is to count the amount of requests to a route which has a users user ID in it and pass the URL on as a label to the metric.
+As an example; a widespread mistake when creating metrics in a web application is to count the number of requests to a route which contains a user ID and pass the URL on as a label to the metric.

 ```js
 const client = new Client();